Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 - Against the spread, Notre Dame is 8-3-0 this season.

-- This season, the Fighting Irish won ATS in their only game as a favorite of 19 points or more.
+- The Fighting Irish covered the spread in their only game when favored by 19.5 points or more.

-- Notre Dame's games this year have hit the over on five of 11 set point totals (45.5%).
+- Notre Dame's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Notre Dame is 5-2 against the spread and 7-0 overall in games when it puts up more than 31.3 points.
+- Notre Dame is 5-2 against the spread and 7-0 overall in games when it records more than 31.3 points.

-- In games that Notre Dame amasses over 445.9 yards, the team is 2-1 against the spread and 3-0 overall.
+- Notre Dame is 2-1 against the spread and 3-0 overall when the team churns out more than 445.9 yards.

-- The Fighting Irish have turned the ball over 13 times this season, five more turnovers than the Cardinal have forced (8).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.